- Find yourself obsessing over every bite you take?

 - “I no longer obsess over what I ate”

 Here’s the catch…

 It takes patience, compassion, and a radical change in thinking, because old ways don’t open new doors.
-Just as you wouldn’t expect to go to therapy once to work through years of anxiety, when it comes to healing your relationship with food it’s no different.
+Just as you wouldn’t expect to go to therapy once to work through years of anxiety, when it comes to healing your relationship with food and your body it’s no different.

 There are no quick fixes.
 This is a journey, and I’m going to teach you how to achieve the peace of mind that you want.
 And I promise you, it’s worth the time and effort; it has certainly transformed my own life.